zappajs/zappajs/docs/crashcourse.md

 (hat tip to [sinatra](http://sinatrarb.com))

-If your thing is the bleeding edge, replace `npm install zappa` with:
+If your thing is the bleeding edge, replace `npm install zappajs` with:

-    $ git clone git@github.com:mauricemach/zappa.git && cd zappa
+    $ git clone git@github.com:zappajs/zappajs.git && cd zappajs
     $ cake setup
     $ cd /path/to/project
-    $ npm install /path/to/zappa
+    $ npm install /path/to/zappajs

 ## OK, so WTF did just happen?

 CoffeeScript is relatively new on the scene, so it might be worth it to compare that first example with the equivalent JavaScript:

 {% highlight javascript %}
-require('zappa')(function(){
+require('zappajs')(function(){
   this.get({'/': 'hi'});
 });
 {% endhighlight %}

-`require 'zappa'` returns a function you can use to run your apps.
+`require 'zappajs'` returns a function you can use to run your apps.
 We're calling it right away and passing an anonymous function as the parameter.

 The zappa function does the initial express and socket.io setup, then calls your function with the relevant stuff exposed at `this` (and its CoffeeScript alias `@`).

 You have direct access to the low-level APIs at `@app` and `@io`:

 {% highlight coffeescript %}
-require('zappa') ->
+require('zappajs') ->
   @app.get '/', (req, res) ->
     res.send 'boring!'